Transcript from the video...

 Here's a question; how do you feel about teaching dance in school?

 So, let's have a look at this sliding scale from 1 for no confidence to 5 for fully confident.
 Are you a one or two and feel a little daunted by teaching dance all?
 Or are you a three or four and feel happy to have a go with a bit more training?
 Are you super confident and it's a five and feel that you just need a few more ideas or you want to try and deliver a little bit of staff training in school around delivering dance yourself?

 In this video, we'll give you the tools to feel super confident delivering any age range and dance.

-Before we move on, I'd just like to introduce you to the concept of cats and dogs where we categorize children into whether they are keen or whether they feel a little bit more apprehensive around being involved in dance lessons.
+Before we move on, I'd just like to introduce you to the concept of cats and dogs where we categorise children into whether they are keen or whether they feel a little bit more apprehensive around being involved in dance lessons.

 So, what on earth are we talking about?
-You’ll know your dogs, they’re at the front and they want to do everything to do with dance are really key, really enthusiastic.
+You’ll know your dogs, they’re at the front and they want to do everything to do with dance are really keen, really enthusiastic.
 The cats are at the back, they’re more reserved and it’s a bit more awkward.
 They might be feeling a bit more apprehensive about joining in and moving in front of their peers.
 We'll look at this a little bit more depth later, but throughout this session we'll be referring to cats and dogs.

 Using the music

 Always start with your music.
 That's the most important thing as the children need to be able to move in time to the music.
 If they if they haven't got it in their head before they start, it will be really difficult for them to start moving and listen to the music as well.